Mahavanona

-According to 2001 commune census the population of Mahavanona was 12,075.
+In 2018 it had a population of 14235.

-Primary and junior level secondary education are available in town.
+Junior level secondary education are available in town.
 The majority 52% of the population are farmers, while an additional 46% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are bananas and maize.
 Services provide employment for 1% of the population.
 Additionally fishing employs 1% of the population.